mhk42/is117-gittest-real/answers/question-10.md

-Absolute paths start from root (/), while relative paths are based on the current directory.
+Absolute paths start from the root directory (/), while relative paths are based on your current working directory.